mailsac/mailsac-examples/help/account_management/account_management.rst

 Multiple Named API Keys
 ^^^^^^^^^^^^^^^^^^^^^^^

-For teams, using unique API Keys, provide access control, monitoring usage, and ensuring a unique API Key in each environment.
+For accounts with individual plans, only one API key is allowed.

+For accounts with team plans, multiple API keys may be created, each with a unique name.

+Having multiple API keys enables:
+- restricted access control
+- usage monitoring
+- separate API Keys in each app environment

 To create a named API key, go to the `API Keys`_ from the Dashboard_.
 Enter a name for the API Key and select *Generate new API key*.